-This video reviews the communication components of WOLFALERT emergency communication systems.
+This video reviews the communication options associated with WOLFALERT emergency communication systems.

 Fire Safety Awareness Training (Includes Hands-on Fire Extinguisher Training)

 This course covers fundamentals of fire extinguishers, including different types and uses.
 If participants would like to experience handling an extinguisher and practice extinguishing a practice burn, please enroll in Fire Extinguisher Operations Training.

 This course is hands-on training with fire extinguishers to put out a controlled burn/fire and covers fundamentals of fire extinguishers, including different types and uses.
-In this course, participants are able to handle the various types of extinguishers and practice extinguishing a controlled fire via a training simulator.

 Resident Advisor Training (Includes Hands-on Fire Extinguisher Training)

 This course covers Resident Advisor responsibilities with regard to fire and life safety.
-Resident Advisors become a point of contact for the Fire Marshal’s Office when responding to an emergency in a Campus Life or Greek Life residential buildings so it is essential that RAs have a grasp of their responsibilities and expectations.
+Resident Advisors become a point of contact for the Fire Marshal’s Office when responding to an emergency in a Campus Life or Greek Life residential buildings.

-The Spill Prevention, Control, and Countermeasure (SPCC) regulations set forth the requirements for the prevention of, preparedness for, and the response to oil discharges at certain non-transportation related facilities.
+This course reviews Spill Prevention, Control, and Countermeasure (SPCC) regulations that set forth the requirements for the prevention of, preparedness for, and the response to oil discharges at certain non-transportation related facilities.

-This course addresses EPA established Universal Waste Regulations that make it easier to recycle common hazardous wastes.
-Universal Waste Regulations may apply to Lead-acid batteries, such as car batteries and those used in emergency lighting, and rechargeable batteries, such as nickel-cadmium (NiCad), silver oxide, or mercury; Fluorescent (including compact), neon, high intensity discharge (metal halide, sodium, mercury vapor) lamps; Mercury-containing equipment such as thermostats or mercury switches; Recalled or cancelled pesticides
+This course reviews EPA established Universal Waste Regulations that make it easier to recycle common hazardous wastes, such as Lead-acid batteries and rechargeable batteries, Fluorescent (including compact), neon, high intensity discharge (metal halide, sodium, mercury vapor) lamps; Mercury-containing equipment such as thermostats or mercury switches; Recalled or cancelled pesticides.

 Occupational Health and Safety

-This video demonstrates the proper techniques for the installation of a compressed gas regulator onto a non-toxic compressed gas cylinder.
+This video training demonstrates the proper techniques for installation of a compressed gas regulator onto a non-toxic compressed gas cylinder.

-This course is a fundamentals of ladder safety and is available for any appropriate NC State personnel.
+This course reviews fundamentals of ladder safety and is available for any NC State personnel.

 Radiation Generating Devices Safety Training